2004 arms and ammunition haul in Chittagong: Seizure

 The police and Coast Guard interrupted the loading of materials in the smuggling incident.
 They seized ten truckloads of material: a total of 4,930 different types of sophisticated firearms; 27,020 grenades; 840 rocket launchers, 300 rockets, 2,000 grenade launching tubes; 6,392 magazines; and 1,140,520 bullets, which were being loaded on ten trucks from two-engine boats at the jetty of CUFL at Chittagong harbour.
 The illegal arms were believed to be intended for ULFA, the militant organisation working for independence of Assam from India, with many members based in Bangladesh.
 It is classified as a terrorist group by India and considered responsible for thousands of deaths since its founding in 1979.

 Ahadur Rahman, then officer-in-charge of Karnaphuli police station, filed a case related to the incident on 3 April 2004.
 He was appointed as Investigation Officer (IO) of the cases.
 After 22 days, the cases were transferred to the national CID, where ASP AKM Kabir Uddin was appointed IO.
 He submitted the first charge sheet to the court on 11 June 2004.
 In 2004, arms smuggling charges were filed against a total of 45 individuals under the Special Powers Act and arms charges against 43 persons under the Arms Act.

 The Bangladesh National Party, which led the government at the time of the smuggling incident, resigned at end of term in October 2006 and a caretaker government took charge for the 90-day period until elections.
 On 11 January 2007, Chief Advisor and President Iajuddin Ahmed announced he would be resigning from the CA position and appointing a replacement; the military had intervened to support a neutral government following the withdrawal of the Awami League from elections scheduled for 22 January.
 The prominent banker, Fakhruddin Ahmed, who had been with the World Bank, was appointed as Chief Advisor.
-At the time, the government relieved Major General Haider Chowdhury, then Director General for National Security Intelligence, of his duties and put him under investigation.
-He was later charged in this smuggling case.